LICENSING & MEMBERSHIP CATEGORIES

 Licenses

-SSOT members who hold a practising or restricted licence must:
+SCOT members who hold a practising or restricted practising licence must:

-• Adhere to the SSOT Code of Ethics
+• Adhere to the SCOT Code of Ethics

 • Incorporate the OT-Compentency-Document-EN-HiRes.pdf into their practice of occupational therapy.

-• Notify SSOT of any change of name, address, and/or employment status
+• Notify SCOT of any change of name, address, and/or employment status

 • Carry a minimum of $5 million liability/malpractice insurance coverage

-• Participate in the SSOT Continuing Competency Program
+• Participate in the SCOT Continuing Competency Program

 Practising Licence